 PVCAs help Christian Aid and our partners Soluciones Practicas and CIPCA to understand the needs, and listen to the proposals, of some of the most hard-to-reach forest communities, which can often be overlooked in times of humanitarian crisis.

 Our work to include the voices of the most vulnerable communities during times of disaster has informed public policy to develop community-based risk management plans at national level and has leveraged an additional €2 million from ECHO in consortium with FAO, UNICEF, International Organisation of Migration (OIM), Ayuda en Acción, UNDP and Soluciones Practicas, to scale up this methodology across the Amazon.

 Church of Scotland

-Supported by the Guild of Scottish Women from the Church of Scotland, Christian Aid is working with partners in Bolivia to introduce renewable technology through the use of solar ovens in indigenous and farming communities in the Amazon.
+Supported by the Church of Scotland Guild from the Church of Scotland, Christian Aid is working with partners in Bolivia to introduce renewable technology through the use of solar ovens in indigenous and farming communities in the Amazon.
 The project aims to build resilience and provide food security for the communities at times of crisis and to reduce deforestation and the daily burden on women, as well as improving wellbeing and health.

 Latin American Children's Trust

 Christian Aid is working with CIPCA and Soluciones Practicas to implement a project called Youth Entrepreneurship inthe Amazon in Bolivia, funded by the Latin American Children's Trust.

 The project aims to strengthen the organisation and effective participation of young people in decision-making forums that affect them and to build local commitment and capacity to support youth entrepreneurship in the southern and western Bolivian Amazon.